sopel-irc/sopel.chat/_upgrading/sopel-7.md

 Going forward, a new set of API methods should be used instead:

-  - `bot.register_url_callback(pattern, methodname)`, to call `methodname` when a URL in a message matches the `pattern`
+  - `bot.register_url_callback(pattern, callback)`, to invoke `callback` when a URL in a message matches the `pattern`
-  - `bot.unregister_url_callback(pattern)`, to unregister the `pattern` and its associated callback(s)
+  - `bot.unregister_url_callback(pattern, callback)`, to stop invoking the `callback` when a URL in a message matches the `pattern`
   - `bot.search_url_callbacks(url)`, to find callbacks matching the given `url`

-Manually accessing `bot.memory['url_callbacks']` as before will continue to work for the life of Sopel 7.x, at a minimum.
-However, doing so is considered deprecated, leaving future versions free to move the callback storage if needed.
+`bot.memory['url_callbacks']` will remain unchanged for the life of Sopel 7.x.
+We plan to make this data structure private in Sopel 8.0, so we can improve it (e.g. allowing multiple callbacks for the same pattern).
+The new API methods are already future-proofed against the changes we plan to make; that's why the callback function is required both when registering *and* unregistering.

 ### Adding multiple command examples